Secure SWIPT in the Multiuser STAR-RIS Aided MISO Rate Splitting Downlink: System Model and Preliminaries

-We emphasize that we are assuming a worst-case scenario in terms of security, where the UER knows its CSI and all precoders.
+We emphasize that we assume a worst-case scenario in terms of security, where the UER knows both its own CSI and that of all precoders.
 Thus, the achievable secrecy rate between the BS-RIS and each legitimate user IR-k is given by:

 where we define the operation $[x]^+ \triangleq \max(0,x)$.
-Due to imperfect CSI between the BS and UERs, the actual secrecy rate between the BS-RIS and each legitimate user IR-$k$ for the worst case UER CSI estimation error is defined as:
+Since the CSI between the BS and UERs is imperfectly known, the actual secrecy rate between the BS-RIS and each legitimate user IR-$k$ for the worst case UER CSI estimation error is defined as: